bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 48°
+- 43°
-- mist
+- few clouds
-- 78% humidity
+- 82% humidity
-- 8 mph wind
+- 2 mph wind
-- 0.05 inches of precipitation in the past 24 hours
+- 0.18 inches of precipitation in the past 24 hours

 ## Temperature History